 Fuzor is a real-time rendering app that integrates with Revit.
 It uses the technology originally designed by Kalloc Studios for game design and offers a bi-directional live link with Revit, allowing users to move around, visualize, annotate, and inspect BIM information, while also syncing changes between the two tools.

 The live link is what allows Fuzor to instantly update and reflect the modifications done in a Revit file.
 It supports various measurements, clash analysis, lighting analysis, color and visibility filters, cross section and section cut rendering, and walkthrough video rendering with BIM information embedded.

 For collaboration with construction sites, BIM Solution supports mobile devices BIM drawing visualization via Google Drive or Dropbox.
 Fuzor currently provides support for Revit, Archicad, Rhinoceros 3-D, Navisworks, SketchUp, FBX, and 3-DS files.

-What other VR or AR tools do you find interesting?
+What other Virtual Reality (VR) or Augmented Reality (AR) tools do you find interesting?
 Have you incorporated any of these in your workflow?
 Let us know about your experiences.

 Enjoyed the Article?

 Get our best content on Architecture, Creative Strategies and Business.
 Delivered each week for free.